-Understanding Your F-1 Documents
+Understanding SEVIS and Your F-1 Documents

 Applying for your nonimmigrant visa at your U.S. embassy or consulate: Read the embassy or consulate’s website for more specific instructions.
 You can apply for an F-1 visa up to 120 days before the Program Start Date listed on your Form I-20.